-Next is a table for converting arc to time units.
-This is followed by a 30-page table called "Increments and Corrections," used for interpolation of GHA and declination.
+Next is a table for converting arc to time units (page i).
+This is followed by a 30-page table (pages ii - xxxi) called "Increments and Corrections," used for interpolation of the hourly GHA and declination to get to the nearest second of the sextant observation.
 This table is printed on tinted paper for quick location.
-Then come tables for interpolating for times of rise, set, and twilight; followed by two indices of the 57 stars listed on the daily pages, one index in alphabetical order, and the other in order of decreasing SHA.
+Then come tables for interpolating for times of rise, set, and twilight (page xxxii); followed by two indices of the 57 stars listed on the daily pages, one index in alphabetical order, and the other in order of decreasing SHA (page xxxiii).

-Sextant altitude corrections are given at the front and back of the almanac.
+Altitude corrections are given at the front and back of the almanac.
 Tables for the Sun, stars, and planets, and a dip table, are given on the inside front cover and facing page, with an additional correction for nonstandard temperature and atmospheric pressure on the following page.
 Tables for the Moon, and an abbreviated dip table, are given on the inside back cover and facing page.
 Corrections for the Sun, stars, and planets for altitudes greater than 10°, and the dip table, are repeated on one side of a loose bookmark.
 The star indices are repeated on the other side.

-1902.
+1702.
 Air Almanac